 If you would like to read more about the Dataverse Project’s use of GitHub, please see the Version Control section.
 For bug fixes and features we request that you create an issue before making a pull request but this is not at all necessary for quick fixes to the documentation.

 The Dataverse guides are written using Sphinx (http://sphinx-doc.org).
-We recommend installing Sphinx and building the guides locally so you can get an accurate preview of your changes.
+We recommend installing Sphinx on your localhost or using a Sphinx Docker container to build the guides locally so you can get an accurate preview of your changes.

 First, make a fork of https://github.com/IQSS/dataverse and clone your fork locally.
 Then change to the

 Create a Python virtual environment, activate it, then install dependencies: